ASSESSMENT, ATTAINMENT AND PROGRESS AT PENN HALL SCHOOL

-Moving forward into the 16-17 academic year, our new Flightpaths, based upon PG, have been introduced and have set challenging targets from Key stage 1 to 4.
-We are trailing a target setting model in our EYFS based on the progress made last year in EY Steps.
+During the 16-17 academic year, our new Flightpaths, based upon PG, were introduced and have set challenging targets from Key stage 1 to 4.
+We are trialing a target setting model in our EYFS based on the progress made last year in EY Steps.
 Three face to face Pupil Progress meetings with teachers across the year will ensure that pupils are well monitored with interventions put in place should concerns arise.
-Year on year progress will be recorded in Track, our new software that also breaks down our Flightpaths into termly figures to enable teachers to further monitor progress.
+Year on year progress will be recorded in Track, our new software, that also breaks down our Flightpaths into termly figures to enable teachers to further monitor progress.

 RAISEonline is not the useful tool for Special Schools that it is for mainstream colleagues.
 Perhaps the most salient features for Penn Hall School is in the contextual section from last year which tells us that our pupils are:

-Given that context, this further emphasises the excellent progress made by pupils overall.
+Given that context, this further emphasizes the excellent progress made by pupils overall.

 With Solar and P STEPS this year we will have termly summative assessment points and build in plenty of teacher moderation time through INSET and departmental meetings to ensure the consistency that has been a feature over a number of years.
 Moderation externally is also taking place with EY Steps and will hopefully extend as more schools adopt P Steps.
 Teachers have been asked to evidence the steps of progress within the P STEPS and this is linked to our marking scheme initiative.